LewisGaul/minegauler/README.md

 To play without any python requirements, built versions will be linked here in the future.

 Contact: minegauler@gmail.com, any questions/suggestions/requests welcome.

+### Developer information

+Coverage for the base development branch can be found at https://lewisgaul.gitlab.io/minegauler/coverage/.